ITAGroup/Coding-Exercise/README.md

     We have a client who has a concept of fiscal months.
-We need you to write a method that accepts a Date and will return the fiscal month in the format 'January, 2022'.
+We need you to write a method that accepts a Date and will return the fiscal month in the String format 'January, 2022'.

     The client has told us that their fiscal month is defined as follows: